 Ohio's third largest metropolis is also one of the more conservative in the Midwest, but the city's Cincinnati Gay Pride celebration draws sizable crowds from across not only the metro area but many communities throughout the state, and in neighboring Kentucky and Indiana.
-Cincinnati Gay Pride takes place in late June, the week of June 22 through June 29, 2013 (with the main festival and parade taking place on Saturday, June 29), at Sawyer Point.
+Cincinnati Gay Pride takes place about a month earlier this year than previously, in late May - the dates are May 30 and May 31, 2014.
 Here's a full schedule of events.

-On Friday, June 28, from 9 pm until 3 am, some 19 different bars (on both the Ohio and Kentucky side of the river) will take part in the Skyy Vodka Pub Crawl, with shuttle service provided.
+On Friday, May 30, from 9 pm until 3 am, some 20 different bars (on both the Ohio and Kentucky side of the river) will take part in the Skyy Vodka Pub Crawl, with shuttle service provided.
 The cost is $10 - this is a great way to get to know greater Cincinnati's gay-friendly nightlife.

 Numerous bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay sources, such as Rainbow Cincinnati, for details.
 For general advice on planning a trip to Cincinnati, take a look at the site of city's official tourism organization, the Cincinnati Convention and Visitors Bureau, as well as the visitor site of the Northern Kentucky Convention & Visitors Bureau.